In a nutshell: Spectacular views of rugged shoreline, sea arches, black sand beach, and more.

 As told on park sign that was once outside the caves

 The water level fluctuates with the ocean tides, so depending on your timing you may have visual hints as to where the caves are.
 If not, you’ll have to duck your head just below the water as you enter them.
 Having a flashlight is optimal, because depending on the time of day (earlier is better) the caves get quite dark just beyond the openings.
 The larger cave is directly across from the jumping platform.

 If you brought a flashlight, you’ll be able to see several caves, including the largest, complete with the legendary princess rock seat, and the seat of her maid.
 Like most everything in Maui, nothing is roped off or protected – so feel free to sit like a princess.
 (You’ll find Hawaiian Princesses were clearly less fussy about seating than their picky European counterparts!)

-Back in the main cave, there is a second, more narrow cave (to the left of the princess cave) that snakes back a bit, terminating a a man-sized opening into another larger cave.
-I have heard form several sources that you can go beyond that pool as well, but a less claustrophobic spelunker/diver is going to have to verify that one – or perhaps I’ll get a bit crazier and pass through it next time around!
+Back in the main cave, there is a second, more narrow cave (to the left of the princess cave) that snakes back a bit, terminating in a man-sized opening into another larger cave.
+I have heard form several sources (and watched a few pass though over the years) that you can go beyond that pool as well, but a less claustrophobic spelunker/diver is going to have to verify that one – or perhaps I’ll get a bit crazier and pass through it one of these days!